1. Home

 • Driver’s License– You can drive in Germany with an American license for up to 6 months.

 • Airline Tickets– I know many of you keep them on your phone.
 I’m too paranoid for that.
-I print out the paper.
+I also print out the paper.

 • Accommodation Information– You may have to fill out forms saying where you are staying.
 Have that information handy.
 It’s also good for handing to taxi drivers.